 Elizabeth Jordan, Early Childhood Head

 “We ask questions to find what interests the girls and then try to plan our classroom environment to foster those interests.
 We know that creates a more meaningful learning experience."

 A secluded oasis of learning

-Tucked away in the Northwest corner of Hutchison’s lush campus is the Abston Early Childhood Center, a state- of-the-art facility constructed in 2001 that houses Little Hive (2 year olds), Pre-Kindergarten (3 year olds), and Junior Kindergarten (4 year olds).
-Classes are small, and parents can choose from full-week or partial week programs.
-Students enjoy the quiet EC playground nestled away near a wooded area, but frequent jaunts to other corners of Hutchison’s 52-acres are fun learning expeditions and a chance to explore and feel independent in a secure setting.
+Tucked away in the northwest corner of Hutchison’s lush campus is the Abston Early Childhood Center, a welcoming place that houses Little Hive (2 year olds), Pre-Kindergarten (3 year olds), and Junior Kindergarten (4 year olds).
+The quiet, secluded EC playground is nearby while frequent jaunts to other corners of Hutchison’s 52-acres are fun learning expeditions and a chance to explore and feel independent in a secure setting.

 In early literacy, math, and science, girls connect ideas through play and exploration before progressing to journal writing and understanding math in the context of everyday life.
 Other curricular experiences include weekly visits to the farm, Spanish, art, technology, movement, and music.